 While it is impossible to identify the exact level of non-genuine sickness absence, this information should prompt businesses to look at workplace culture; the degree to which “sickies” are taken; and how the issue could be addressed.

-The first step in managing sick leave, is to ensure all employees understand the business’ sick leave policy and the consequences of violating it.
-When it comes to identifying misuse of sick leave, patterns could be one of the earliest warning signs that an employee is taking sick leave when they aren’t actually sick.
-The best approach for an employer who suspects repeated misuse of sick leave is to visually track and assess the trends then arrange a meeting with the employee.
+The first step in managing sick or personal leave, is to ensure all employees understand the business’ leave policies and the consequences of violating them.
+When it comes to identifying misuse of sick or personal leave, patterns could be one of the earliest warning signs that an employee is taking sick or personal leave when they aren’t actually sick.
+The best approach for an employer who suspects repeated misuse of sick or personal leave is to visually track and assess the trends, then arrange a meeting with the employee.

-All of the required information for a Bradford Factor score calculation exists within your payroll system and so it is relatively straight forward to produce a report from DataPay that will allow you to monitor absenteeism.
-The score can then be used to trigger investigation into high scores and any subsequent action.
+All of the required information for a Bradford Factor score calculation exists within your payroll system and so it's relatively straightforward to produce a report from Datacom DataPay.
+The report will allow you to not only monitor absenteeism but also identify and address core issues around sick leave trends.
+The report can then be used to trigger investigations into high scores and any subsequent action.